budgetdevv/budgetdevv/README.md

 __**People who have helped / inspired me**__

-• Norbo for making BepuPhysics2, my main source of inspiration
+• Norbo for making BepuPhysics2.
+It sparked my interest in performance optimization / low-level programming.

-• Ximvu, Phrosty, JDPhenix for their past guidance
+• Ximvu, Phrosty, JDPhenix for being such a great help when I was first embarking on my programming journey.

 __**Socials**__